luanyingfeidu/HowToWriteMyNovel/README.md

 # HowToWriteMyNovel
-It's a story factor generator
+It's a story factor generator for mw